Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING.md

 - Standard commercial protections

 **Pricing:**
-- Commercial licenses typically start in the low five figures annually
+- Commercial licensing is per team/desk and starts in the six figures annually
-- All commercial licensing begins with a paid pilot
+- Paid pilot required for organizational evaluation
+- Fees are specified in Ordering Documents.
+See `DOCS/02_reference/commercial/COMMERCIAL.md` for pricing and packages
 - Pricing based on team/desk size, not total company headcount

 For licensing inquiries or enterprise partnerships, contact: